7 Habits of Highly Successful People (That Few Know About)

 Most of us don’t realize our full capabilities because we often act based on what others want and do.
 On the other hand, super-successful individuals give birth to new ideas and seldom simply follow others.
 They carve their own paths to success through innovative.

 According to Facebook CEO Mark Zuckerberg, if you want to pursue big goals, you have to move fast.
 There’s no sense in waiting for the “perfect” moment.
 What you plant in the present will determine the quality of your future life.
 Work on your goals at a faster pace by adapting an exponential mindset.

 Steve Jobs is convinced that about half of what separates successful entrepreneurs from the average ones is pure perseverance.
 You need to have unbreakable persistence, capable of weathering all of life’s ups and downs.
 It is through these major turning points (and failures) that you become resilient enough to continue to bounce back time after time.

 “Do the work.
 Out-work.
 Out-sell your expectations.
 There are no shortcuts.” – Mark Cuban

-Hang-out with highly successful people
+Spend time with highly successful people

-Set aside time for personal matters
+Set aside time for your personal life

 “There are going to be priorities and dimensions of your life, how you integrate them is how you find true happiness.” – Denise Morrison, Campbell Soup CEO and President